raph-sisa/AI-Workshop/readme.md

 * Choose the right AI model for YOUR specific needs
 * Understand interface patterns (chat vs. IDE vs. no-code builders)
-* Evaluate new AI tools independently using our framework
+* Evaluate new AI tools independently using a thoughtful framework
 * Explore tools from ChatGPT to Hugging Face with confidence
 * Systems and component-based thinking